veniamin-ilmer/chip_actor/README.md

 I intend to make this emulator into a more general "chip emulator", which could run any system.
 8085, z80, etc, along with all peripheral chips.
 Perhaps I could eventually make a Frankenstein machine composed of chips stitched in from completely different origins.

+I also intend this project to be used as a reference.
+The chip functionality should be fully explained.
+Perhaps make this into a library for anyone to be able to use any chip.

 ## Latest Progress

 ### 2022-08-29